Dental Hygiene and Dental Therapy Higher Education Diploma2024-25 entry

 Read the following carefully to find out more about the application process:

 - Step 1: Apply online

-Read the following guidance before you fill out our online application.
-If you don’t read this guidance, you may jeopardise the success of your application.
+Read the following guidelines before you fill out our online application.
+If you don’t read this guide, you may jeopardise the success of your application.

 You should only submit an application if you will meet the minimum entry requirements by the deadline for receipt of applications.